shimspedy/sengov/content/virginia/glenn-youngkin/_index.md

 website:	https://www.governor.virginia.gov/
 twitter: GlennYoungkin
 ---

+Glenn Youngkin will bring a new day to Virginia with fresh ideas, shared values, and innovative solutions to rebuild and reimagine Virginia's future.

 Governor Glenn Youngkin is a homegrown Virginian who grew up in Richmond and Virginia Beach.
 As his father changed jobs, Governor Youngkin learned that moving around didn’t equal moving up – nothing was handed to him.
 From his first job washing dishes and frying eggs at a diner in Virginia Beach, he embraced hard work and responsibility to help his family when his father lost his job.
 His determination to succeed earned him multiple high school basketball honors in Virginia and an athletic scholarship to college.